Fraud Blocker

 California law allows couples to draft their own prenuptial agreements, but doing so without oversight could lead to problems if you do not have a thorough understanding of the California Uniform Premarital Agreement Act (UPAA).
 A prenup must be in writing, signed voluntarily, and contain full disclosure of assets and debts.
 It should be signed at least seven days after the final draft is presented.

 If you draft and execute your own prenup, it must avoid terms that could lead it to be tossed out in court.
-If you do not have legal representation, you draft the agreement with missing clauses, skipped disclosures, and other costly mistakes.
-Hiding assets and not fully disclosing them could lead to the agreements being found void later on.
+If you do not have legal representation, you may draft the agreement with missing clauses, skipped disclosures, and other costly mistakes.
+Hiding assets and not fully disclosing them could lead to the agreement being found void later on.
 During a contested divorce, these documents could be heavily scrutinized for any errors that could invalidate the prenup.

 California’s High-Income Households Make Prenups More Important Than Ever